Radiation recall dermatitis L30.8 + T66

 This section has been translated automatically.

-Of note is the occurrence of radiation-recall morphea (Spalek M et al. 2015).
+Radiation recall morphea must be distinguished (Spalek M et al. 2015).

-In addition to the skin, other organs may be affected by radiatio-recall reactions (e.g.cardiac organ).
+In addition to the skin, other organs can also be affected by radiation recall reactions (e.g. heart, muscles (recall myositis), lungs(radiation recall pneumonitis).

 Literature